Treatments and Services

 Children with tumors in certain parts of their body may benefit from having proton therapy instead of X-ray radiation therapy.
 Protons may be better for tumors in places where side effects of treatment tend to be serious or lasting.
 Side effects of radiation matter even more in children than in adults.
 There are 2 main reasons:

-- Children’s bodies are still developing.
-Radiation that damages healthy tissue can affect a child’s development.
-Among special concerns are tumors in the brain or bone.
-Radiation can harm brain function or slow down bone growth.
+- Children's bodies are still developing.
+Radiation that damages healthy tissue can affect a child's development and growth.

 What conditions does proton therapy treat?

-In children, proton therapy is used to treat many conditions, including:
+In children, proton therapy is used to treat many conditions, such as:

-- Some tumors in the brain or spinal cord, such as glioma, ependymoma, medulloblastoma and some other embryonal tumors
+- Some tumors in the brain or spinal cord, like glioma, ependymoma, chordoma, medulloblastoma and other embryonal tumors

 - Hodgkin lymphoma